dalek-cryptography/curve25519-dalek/ed25519-dalek/README.md

 # Major Changes

-See [CHANGELOG.md](CHANGELOG.md) for a list of changes made in past version of this crate.
+See [CHANGELOG.md](CHANGELOG.md) for a list of changes made in past versions of this crate.

 ## Breaking Changes in 2.0.0